 While students are expected to attend classes, attendance in a regular lecture is not checked.
-However, in any given day when the attendance rate is lower than 70%, the instructor will offer 1-point extra credit (i.e., a quiz including questions mainly based on lectures).
-The instructor will grade the quizzes and students may or may not earn the credits, and thus students are recommended to listen to the lectures carefully.
-This extra-credit opportunity is given only in a regular class (e.g., class without quizzes, exams, team presentation, and in-class exercise).
+However, on any given day when the attendance rate is lower than 70%, the instructor will offer 1point extra credit (i.e., a quiz including questions mainly based on lectures).
+The instructor will grade the quizzes, and students may or may not earn the credits; thus, students are recommended to listen to the lectures carefully.
+This extra-credit opportunity is given only on a regular lecture day (e.g., class without a quiz, exam, team presentation, or in-class exercise).
+It is given at the beginning of the class.
+The calculation of 70% is based on the attendance of students in the classroom at the beginning of the class.
+Students who leave the class after the extra-credit quiz will not receive the extra credit.